melissamesku/nwm_nyc_coworking_map/README.md

 # nwm_nyc_coworking_map

-A comprehensive listing and interactive map of every coworking space in the NYC Metro Area, including the 5 boroughs of Manhattan plus nearby New Jersey, WestChester and Long Island.
+A comprehensive listing and interactive map of every coworking space in the NYC Metro Area, including the 5 boroughs of Manhattan plus nearby New Jersey, Westchester and Long Island.

-This resource is maintained by New Worker Magazine and welcomes open source collaboration.
+This resource was created in February 2016 and is hosted and maintained by New Worker Magazine.
+Open source collaboration welcome.

 Problem: There has never been a comprehensive map of greater NYC's coworking spaces.
 What maps exist are either incomplete, only focus on Manhattan locations, or are woefully out of date.